 - Whisk the tomato paste into the chicken stock and pour over the beef.
 Season with salt and pepper to taste, cover with a lid and simmer over medium-low heat for about 15 min, until the sauce has reduced consistently.

-- For the ricotta sauce: simply whisk ricotta and creme fraiche together until smooth and creamy.
+- In a separate bowl, whisk ricotta and creme fraiche together until smooth and creamy.
 Season with salt and pepper to taste and set aside until needed.

 - Once the eggplants are ready, gently scoop out the flesh and mix it together with your filling.
 Finally, fill each eggplant with the moussaka mixture, top with ricotta sauce, sprinkle with basil & chilli flakes and serve immediately.

 - Store in airtight container in the fridge for up to 2 days.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.